LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 Sprint Backlog
 --------------

-The hwole team should be involved in maintaining the Sprint Backlog
+The whole team should be involved in maintaining the Sprint Backlog

 Sprint Burndown